Winebarger/bcac/README.md

 ![Lifegaurd helping campers during a boating lesson](photos/DSC_1998.jpg)
-_A counselor/lifegaurd instructing campers on the Aqua Finn sailboats during a boating lesson_
+_A counselor/lifegaurd instructing campers on the Aqua Finn sailboats during a boating lesson (photo by Mallory Jent, 2018)_